jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 **Antagonist philosophy** -  The bad guy acts out his philosophy.
 **Build up** - Long periods when the protagonists suffers.
 **Realizations** -  When the plot changes and we realize something new.
-**Free will** - The time character's have to act.
-Small spread is grave danger, big is nothing matters.
+**Free will** - The time character's have to intrepret his philosophy and respond to plot events with dialogue or actions.
+Small spread is grave danger, big spread is nothing matters.
 **Conclusion** - The final battle.
-**New Society** - The result of the battle.
+**New Society** - The society after battle.

 Now, here's what this sequence of events looks like for functional, spectacle, and art movies.

 ![Functional Story](\../img\breakdowns\story-functional.png)
-*Functional:* Story parts are well ordered.
-The story is about an explicit problem.
-The protagonist wants to change something, and the antagonist doesn't.
-Both have passion, making them a believable person.
-As protagonist and antagonist battle, they make a logical yet surprising plot.
+*Functional:* The story is about an explicit problem.
+The protagonist wants to change something and the antagonist doesn't.
+The story is introduced and slowly revealed as protagonist and antagonist battle inside a logical yet surprising plot.

-Because the story's problem is logical, and thus the character has time to figure them out, also because it's functional the audience cares about the story and its characters.
+Since the story is logical, the characters has time to figure them out themselves, and the good and bad guys free choices surprise us.
+The story ends with a conclusion.
 Ex.
-Cinderella, Shawshank Redemption, Star Wars, Pixar. etc.
+Cinderella, Shawshank Redemption, The Matrix, Star Wars, Pixar etc.

 ![Art Story](\../img\breakdowns\story-art.png)
-**Art:** Story elements are disordered.
-The story doesn't have an explicit problem, and thus no tool for protagonist and antagonist to fight over.
-Thus, art stories emphasize character's selfish passions, and are less stories than personal diaries about loves, hobbies, and interests.
-Tell us it's more important than we are.
+**Art:** The story doesn't have an explicit problem, and thus no tool for protagonist and antagonist to fight over.
+Art stories emphasize character's selfish passions and idiosyncracies, and are less stories than personal diaries about not being loved, or having a quarky personality.

-Since there is no battle, the plot is illogical.
-The separation between plot and character is wide because noting is at stake.
-The conclusion doesn't change reality.
+Without a clear problem, the plot is not tied together with a reason.
+Without a problem to solve or defend, the characters are free to act as they want, so the audience is constantly surprised.
+The ending doesn change reality because reality wasn't in question.
+Art stories surround themselves with claims of being cultured to distract from their inability to logically surprise their audiences.
 Ex.
 Many Sundance, Cannes, and TIFF films, Wrecked, Snow Angels, etc.

 ![Spectacle Story](\../img\breakdowns\story-spectacle.png)
-**Spectacle:** Story elements are disordered.
-The story is about an obvious problem like the world is ending.
-Because the problem is so simple, neither the protagonist or antagonist has much room for individual character.
-Distract us with effects.
+**Spectacle:** The story is about an obvious problem; the world is ending, Godzilla is coming.
+Run!
+Because the problem is so simple, character responses are instinctual.

-Spectacle stories emphasize items and effects.
-Spectacle is like learning a new toy.
-It's about having fun with no purpose in mind.
+The plot is thus always logical, run!, but this leaves out the freedom for characters to respond as they want, meaning the audience can't be surprised.

+To maintain interest, spectacle stories emphasize special effects, gore, and rauchness.
 Ex.
 Transformers 1-8, Star Wars 1-3 / 7-9, most sequels and remakes.

 **Conclusion:** Art stories don't have a real beginning.
 Since they aren't about a specific problem they could start at any moment.
 Spectacle stories have a beginning but are about fighting for survival and not fighting for a new reality.
 Only functional stories have real beginnings.
 Because functional stories have a protagonist fighting to replace a reality with their own.